queryluke/masseffect-5e-data/data/edges/REP_fear.md

       proficient: true
       mod: cha
       save: wis
+    shortDesc: >-
+      Each sentient creature that can see or hear you must succeed on a DC {{ dc }} WIS saving throw or become frightened of you for 1 minute.
+The creature may use its action to make another WIS saving throw on each of its turns.
 ---
 You attempt to frighten a sentient creature (Intelligence 4 or more) that can see or hear you.
 It must succeed on a Wisdom saving throw or it becomes frightened of you for 1 minute.
 The creature may use its action to make another